 The live sessions are recorded and those full, unedited recordings are sent out each night.
 I also put together a trade recap video for each day.
 After I end the session, I go through the day’s trades and dissect them the same way I do on the starter videos.
 This allows me to get very detailed and point out prints and price action which a person may have missed in the moment.
 These trade recap videos are also an important part of the course and repeated study of them helps speed up the learning process.
 The recap video is sent out with the unedited recording.

 You can download all the videos and save them directly to your computer.
 You do not have to log into a site to view them.

 NOTE: If you miss a webinar, you have two options.
 You can either get the starter videos and the recordings of the most recent webinar or you can get the starter videos and register to attend the next webinar.
-For example, the last webinar ended in February.
-If you decide to order today, you can either get the recordings from February or you can wait and attend the next live sessions which will start on April 24th.
+For example, the last webinar ended in May.
+If you decide to order today, you can either get the recordings from the April/May webinar or you can wait and attend the next live sessions which will start in November.
 The pricing is the same.
 I recommend the recordings if you just missed one but if the next live session is only four to six weeks away, I recommend waiting for it.

 We begin the live sessions at 8:00am Eastern U.S. time.
 The treasury cash open is at 8:20am and there is often economic data released at 8:30am so it’s good to be in front of the screen at this time.
 The sessions usually go till 11:30am or 12:00pm.
 It just depends on the action.
 Every day is different so if it’s busy, we stay later.
 If not, we end early.
 I do not typically trade afternoons.
 The volatility and volume tend to be much different and I find the reads to be less reliable.